blakeblackshear/frigate/README.md

       # Required: Enable the live stream (default: True)
       enabled: True

-    # Optional: Configuration for the snapshots in the debug view and mqtt
+    # Optional: Configuration for the jpg snapshots written to the clips directory for each event
     snapshots:
+      # Optional: Enable writing jpg snapshot to /media/frigate/clips (default: shown below)
+      enabled: False
       # Optional: print a timestamp on the snapshots (default: shown below)
-      show_timestamp: True
+      timestamp: False
-      # Optional: draw zones on the debug mjpeg feed (default: shown below)
+      # Optional: draw bounding box on the snapshots (default: shown below)
+      bounding_box: False
+      # Optional: crop the snapshot (default: shown below)
-      draw_zones: False
+      crop: False
+      # Optional: height to resize the snapshot to (default: original size)
+      height: 175

+    # Optional: Configuration for the jpg snapshots published via MQTT
+    mqtt:
+      # Optional: Enable publishing snapshot via mqtt for camera (default: shown below)
+      # NOTE: Only applies to publishing image data to MQTT via 'frigate/<camera_name>/<object_name>/snapshot'.
+      # All other messages will still be published.
+      enabled: True
+      # Optional: print a timestamp on the snapshots (default: shown below)
+      timestamp: True
-      # Optional: draw bounding boxes on the mqtt snapshots (default: shown below)
+      # Optional: draw bounding box on the snapshots (default: shown below)
-      draw_bounding_boxes: True
+      bounding_box: True
-      # Optional: crop the snapshot to the detection region (default: shown below)
+      # Optional: crop the snapshot (default: shown below)
-      crop_to_region: True
+      crop: True
       # Optional: height to resize the snapshot to (default: shown below)
-      # NOTE: 175px is optimized for thumbnails in the homeassistant media browser
-      height: 175
+      height: 270

     # Optional: Camera level object filters config.
 If defined, this is used instead of the global config.
     objects: